 To combat this, first root that person on and show your support however you can.
 You will be surprised how amazingly freeing this can be, this act of actually supporting others.
 Secondly, acknowledge your jealously for what it is, and then make the decision to learn from that person.
 Whatever bugs you about them is probably the very thing you are craving personally.
 Figure out what that is, and perhaps make some type of plan to improve in that area.

 When we allow those around us to inspire us rather than make us jealous, we become better people for it.

 If you try this you may make changes that better your life, and even inspire someone else as a result.
 Most importantly, we must remember how awesome we truly are.
 We all put way too much pressure on ourselves to be perfect and to do everything perfectly.
 Be happy with who you are and what you’ve got.
 You are enough.

 If any of the points I have rattled off resonate with you, then I encourage you to try some of the simple habits I mentioned above.
 Let’s stop the cycle of negative self-talk.
 Let’s stop comparing ourselves to others.
 Let’s start realizing how awesome we really are.
-You are truly killing it sister (again, or brother)!
-You are doing it in your own unique way, and it is beautiful.
-Keep rocking it, you’ve got this!
+You are doing life in your own unique way, and it is beautiful.
+Keep on with it sister, you’ve got this!